Supreme Court sides against Black voters in blow to landmark civil rights law

 "An ideologically divided court sided with the Trump administration and with the non-Black voters who challenged the map as relying too heavily on race to sort voters"

-Comprehensive Sourcing: Includes perspectives from Black voters, non-Black challengers, Louisiana state government, DOJ under Trump, and federal courts.
+Comprehensive Sourcing: The article draws from multiple stakeholders: Black voters, non-Black challengers, state government, and federal DOJ, offering a multi-sided view.

 AGENDA SIGNALS